INTERESTED IN IB? FROM THE TDSB INTERNATIONAL BACCALAUREATE PAGE (UPDATED OCTOBER 17, 2022)

 The International Baccalaureate Diploma Programme (IBDP) is a two-year educational programme primarily aimed at students aged 16–19.
 The program provides an internationally accepted qualification for entry into higher education and is recognised by many universities worldwide.

 Monarch Park Collegiate has been an International Baccalaureate world school since 2007.
 Students in the IB Diploma Program complete rigorous academic courses that, in many cases, go well beyond the regular secondary school curriculum.
 Additionally, students are expected to engage in extracurricular activities and to be active members of their local and greater communities.
 Students in the IB Diploma Program are diligent and engaged learners and emerge from the program as well rounded individuals with the independent critical thinking skills required to be productive members of our global society.
-Students complete courses from 6 Areas of Knowledge: Studies in Language and Literature, Language Acquisition, Individuals and Societies, Sciences, Mathematics and the Arts.
-Students also complete additional "Core Elements" which include the Theory of Knowledge course, and Extended Essay and 150 Hours of extracurricular learning (CAS - Creativity, Action, Service).
+Students complete courses in 6 Subject Areas: Studies in Language and Literature, Language Acquisition, Individuals and Societies, Experimental Sciences, Mathematics and the Arts.
+Students also complete additional "Core Elements" which include the Theory of Knowledge course, Extended Essay and 150 Hours of extracurricular learning and reflection (CAS - Creativity, Activity, Service).

 Final exams are internationally standardized.
 Students write externally set exams which are marked by educators employed by the International Baccalaureate.
 Universities around the world recognize the program and, in many cases, offer scholarships and advanced placement for students who have achieved high scores in the IB Diploma.